Faster doesn’t mean better.

 Pick the right marathon shoes for the right pace

 It’s not just about shaving off a few minutes by running in carbon-plated shoes that promise a high energy return.
-Marathon shoes must be comfortable and should be packed with features necessary for marathon-running.
+Marathon shoes must be comfortable and should be packed with features necessary for marathon running.
 The best thing is we test all the shoes in our lab which adds the highest level of objectivity.
 We combine lab data with our own experience with the shoes.

 If you’ve had enough of concrete and asphalt, mix it up with trail running.
 Fartlek on trails is certainly much better than on the roads.
 Make sure you pick the right trail running shoes though.